If you have defaulted on your federal student loan, then, chances are that you have received a call from Coast Professional.

 Who is a debt collector?

-All of these companies are regulated by the Fair Debt Collection Practices Act (FDCPA), which is federal legislation that was passed by Congress to protect all consumers from aggressive debt collectors.
+Debt collections companies usually are regulated by the FDCPS or the Fair Debt Collection and Practices Act, which is a law that was passed by parliament to ensure that consumers are protected against unscrupulous debt collectors.

 How does Coast Professional operate?